marschall/threeten-jpa/README.md

  * PostgreSQL
  * SQL Server

+Unfortunately the driver situation is not perfect:

+ * HSQL has a buggy implementations of JDBC 4.2 and therefore can't be supported.
-Unfortunately the HSQL has a buggy implementations of JDBC 4.2 and therefore can't be supported.
-In addition PostgreSQL converts to UTC when storing.
-To make matters more complicated Oracle does not yet have a JDBC 4.2 driver and supports accessing time zones only through [proprietary APIs](http://docs.oracle.com/cd/E11882_01/appdev.112/e13995/oracle/sql/TIMESTAMPTZ.html).
+ * SQL Server has a buggy implementations of JDBC 4.2 and therefore can't be supported.
+ * PostgreSQL converts to UTC when storing.
+ * Oracle does not yet have a JDBC 4.2 driver and supports accessing time zones only through [proprietary APIs](http://docs.oracle.com/cd/E11882_01/appdev.112/e13995/oracle/sql/TIMESTAMPTZ.html).

 Databases that do *not* support `TIMESTAMP WITH TIME ZONE`: